AdesisNetlife/authrc/README.md

         Discard the host
     If it is NOT a regex
       Parse like a valid URI
-        Parse both host value and search string to match like a valid URI Extract the port and protocol form the URI in both Performs a comparison between port and protocol values If at least one value is equal
+        Parse host string value like a valid URI Extract the port and protocol form the URI in both Performs a comparison between port and protocol values If at least one value is equal
                 Set as matched host
-              If there is not any equality
+              If there is not an equality
                 Discard the host
-    Continue with the next host
+            If port or protocol values do not exists in any processed hosts Set all as matched (it is required a deep comparison) Continue with the next host

-1.3
+2.3
   Get the list of the current matched hosts
     If there is not any matched host from 1.2 process Get the valid hosts from 1.1 process